Clear House Accountants Clear House Accountants

 Tax Relief On Charitable Donations In The UK

 Charitable donations are a great way to reduce your tax bill, and UK businesses and individuals can get relief from their donations.
-This blog post will guide you on how charity tax relief works and tips on making the most of it.
+This blog post will guide you on how charity tax relief works and provide tips on making the most of it.
 Keep reading for more information!

 The UK taxpayers making charitable donations enjoy tax relief on their donations.
 It is neutral for basic rate taxpayers, but the higher rate and additional rate taxpayers can claim additional tax relief when they file their self-assessment tax returns.

-Tax Relief For Individuals Or Sole Traders On Donations:
+Tax Relief For Individuals Or Sole Traders On Donations

 • Gift Aid